 As a BCom student, you enter management or business school with the intention of landing a job that will kickstart your career dreams and provide a memorable, valuable, and enriching experience.
 How does Telfer support you in this?
 What are some of the perks of attending the Telfer School?

 The Telfer Career Centre hosts over 220 workshops, development programs, and networking events for you to sharpen your skills and make meaningful connections.
-If you’re unsure about careers, courses, or events, you can be paired with career counsellors and student ambassadors who can share their advice and experiences.
-An annual favourite workshop is the Rapid Resume Review, where students can have their resume reviewed by 8+ employers in less than an hour.
+For any questions regarding your career path, you can be paired with career counsellors who are there to offer guidance and support.

-The Career Centre hosts annual networking events where 20+ employers stand at tables ready to talk to students about possible employment opportunities, like “Telfer Connects” and “Telfer Networks”.
-You can meet several high-profile employers like Procter & Gamble, Accenture, and PepsiCo at these events.
+The Career Centre hosts annual networking events, where 20+ employers are ready to talk to you about possible employment opportunities, like “Telfer Connects” and “Telfer Networks”.

 hosted by the Telfer Career Centre